 NDEAM dates back to 1945 when Congress declared the first week in October “National Employ the Physically Handicapped Week.”
 Since that time NDEAM has evolved to include the entire disability community and the emphasis has shifted to focus on employment in the community at competitive wages.

 It is our hope that the stories below will spotlight the multitude of skills and talents of people with disabilities and the important impact that they have on our society.
-We will update this page with new stories throughout October 2019.

 Check out the stories from NDEAM 2018